 LABS-3, which includes selected subsets of patients from the LABS-2 cohort, has been devised to conduct detailed studies of mechanisms involved in weight loss and weight gain, energy expenditure, glucose control, and other aspects of the pathophysiology of obesity and obesity-related complications.

 The goal the LABS-3 study is to examine the physiological mechanisms that contribute to improvements of glucose homeostasis in type-2 diabetes mellitus (DM) following gastric bypass Roux-en-Y surgery (GBP).

 At Oregon Weight Loss Surgery we are committed to studying the disease of obesity.
-At this time we are evaluating several possible projects.
 Please check back periodically for future developments.